cesarnml/purecode_ai/README.md

 ## Bugs/Possible Areas to Improve/General Critiques (my bias - _strong opinions, weakly held_)

-- More to come here soon.
+- More to come here soon. (will wait to hear back before continuing to invest in this readme)

-# Product Thoughts (web) - (very rough draft of my thoughts atm)
+# Product Thoughts (web) - (very rough draft)

 - The meat and potatoes of PureCode.ai and where I first tried to give feedback, but when I started to poke around the web app I was unable to make use of its generative powers because the Azure backend was generating a `502 - Bad Gateway` error that rendered the app totally unusable.
 - ![](./images/bad-gateway-network-error-502.png)